ivandotv/validar/docs/validation/required.md

 ## Required property

-## TODO - required sa multiple validatorima i objasniti zasto da se

-## validator sa required postavi prvi

 If this property is `true` object under test must have a field with the value other than `undefined`.

-If the field is not present that will be considered an error and the object under test won't pass the validation.
+If the field is not present that will be considered an error and the object under test will not pass the validation.

 In case that the field doesn't exist on the test object and `Validation` instance `required` property is `false`, the test will not be an error, but `FieldValidationResult` _`missing`_ field will be set to `true`.